Specializations Mathematical Sciences

 - MSG500 Linear Statistical Models

 is required.
-Students should normally have this knowledge when starting the program.
+Students should normally have this knowledge when starting the programme.
 However, it is possible to include in the masters degree up to 30 higher education credits of bachelor level courses as needed.
-Further, in addition to the general requirements, the course

-and one of the courses
+and at least one of the courses

-- MSA101 Computational Methods for Bayesian Statistics
+- MSA102 Computational Methods for Bayesian Statistics

 - MSA220 Statistical Learning for Big Data

-- MSF100 Statistical inference principles (given every second year)
+- MSF100 Statistical Inference Principles (given every second year)

 is required.